Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

                 if all(s in productive or s.islower() for s in prod): productive.add(nt)
 ```
-Finds non-terminal symbols that do not generate any terminal symbol and removes them from the grammar.
+&ensp;&ensp;&ensp;Are found non-terminal symbols that do not generate any terminal symbol and are removed from the grammar.

 ```
 new_grammar = {}